-And even when we discovered DIR/Floortime® and had coaches come to our place, we didn’t think of it as a family intervention.
+And even when we discovered DIR/Floortime and had coaches come to our place, we didn’t think of it as a family approach.

 I took that as my opportunity to do the dishes or have time to myself.
 We hired the therapist to do DIR/Floortime® with our son.